zamojski/TowerCollector/FAQ.md

 **Solution:** You can manually disable sound and vibration if you want by long pressing on posted notification and going to settings.

+### "Invalid system time" warning is presented despite date and time set correctly
+**Problem:** A warning stating "Your current system date and/or time is invalid comparing to GPS time.
+Measurements will be saved with correct time but presented statistics may be inaccurate." is presented within application during measurement collection.

+**Cause:** Starting on November 3, 2019, mobile devices manufactured between 2006 and 2016 may have their GPS accuracy impacted due to [GPS Rollover issue](https://en.wikipedia.org/wiki/GPS_week_number_rollover).

+**Solution:** The message is presented when there's 2 days (!) difference between system time and GPS time.
+If both values are incorrect then the app will refuse to collect any measurements.
+That means if the app collects measurements they will be saved with correct date and time.
+The contribution is not affected in that case.

 ## Frequent questions

 ### Is there support for multi-SIM phones?